Carpentry & Joinery Study Programmes

 What can I do afterwards?

-You’ll have the practical and theoretical knowledge to enter the construction trade in a range of roles from surveyor, restorer to carpenter or site manager.
+You’ll have the practical and theoretical knowledge to enter the construction trade in a range of roles from surveyor to restorer, site carpenter to site manager.

 How much do carpenters and joiners get paid?